 - Property Types: SFR, Condo, 2-4 Units, Small Multifamily, Mixed-Use

-- Cash Requirements: Need to cover closing cost, reserves, and 3 additional months (not paid) to start project
+- Cash Requirements: Need to cover closing cost and have cash reserves

 We have had a relationship with RFG since 2015.